 From 1945-1959, prisoners were forced to build this wall, stone by stone in isolation.
 It is a historical site now and sadly, it took the lives of thousands during its construction.
 Locals claim to hear the cries of those lost at the site today.
 A chilling claim, which we personally didn’t hear, but maybe you’ll have a different experience!

 Parroquia Cristo Salvador - The Galapagos Church

 Here at Cloud Walks, we enjoy checking out churches we find around the world.
-This one was definitely up there as a favourite for us because the stained glass windows surrounding the church were not decorated with the usual Christian scenes but with the endemic animals of the Galapagos Islands!
+This one was definitely up there as a favourite for us, due to its uniqueness.
+On this note, the stained glass windows surrounding the church were not decorated with the usual Christian scenes but with the endemic animals of the Galapagos Islands!

 Places to Eat

 We discovered a small street of food restaurants offering various ’menu del dia’ or ‘menu of the day’ meal options.
 These generally include a starter, main and sometimes a dessert or drink.

 This small strip of restaurants can be found on Antonio Gil with each place showing their menu options on an A-board outside.
 Along with some having more specialised menu options available too.
 We opted to stick to the budget option and tried a few of the restaurants down this strip.
 All of which we enjoyed so we're sure you'll be satisfied with your choice too.

 The island will be slightly more built-up now since we were there in 2018.
 There were many apartment and hotels being built at the time, which may now offer more upscale and pricier food options today.
 Booby Trap and Coco Surf are well recommended.

 We discovered this bar when cycling around the island.
 However, we have since discovered it is the sunset bar on Isabela!
 A perfect little spot with hammocks to relax in, offering plenty of different drink options to enjoy after a nice meal.
 Alternatively, if you don't make it for sunset, it makes a great pit stop on your bike/hike adventure!